Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 6. Control

 Royalty owners generally have no operational control.
-Working interest owners may have varying levels of rights depending on agreements, but non-operating owners typically are not making daily decisions.
+Working interest owners may have varying levels of rights depending on agreements, but non-operating owners typically aren't making daily decisions.

 Cash flow timing and expectations, where most investors get it wrong

 A lot of investors enter oil and gas seeking monthly income.
-That is reasonable.
-What is not reasonable is assuming all monthly income behaves the same way.
+That's reasonable.
+What isn't reasonable is assuming all monthly income behaves the same way.

 Royalty income timing

 Royalty owners begin receiving income once the well is producing and sales are flowing.
-There is no drilling cost burden to recover from the royalty owner’s side.
+There's no drilling cost burden to recover from the royalty owner’s side.

 Royalty payments can still fluctuate, but the structure is simpler.